neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 file.
 If you look back to the default configuration, you'll find the name of the default authentication provider: ``DefaultProvider``.
 Besides that, each account has another property called ``credentialsSource``, which points to the place or describes the credentials needed for this account.
-This could be a LDAP query string, or in case of the ``PersistedUsernamePasswordProvider`` provider, the username, password hash and salt are stored directly in this member variable.
+This could be an LDAP query string, or in case of the ``PersistedUsernamePasswordProvider`` provider, the username, password hash and salt are stored directly in this member variable.